- Is there a charge for using BoB National?

 Earlier versions of these browsers may work with BoB National but are not supported.

 Yes.
-BoB National operates under the terms and conditions of the ERA+ licence.
-This allows qualifying members of subscribing institutions access to BoB from anywhere on UK Mainland.
+BoB National operates under the terms and conditions of the ERA licence.
+This allows qualifying members of subscribing institutions access to BoB from anywhere on UK Mainland and Northern Ireland.

 Click on the “search” link.
 You can choose to search for individual programmes and clips or playlists.
 Enter your keywords and click search.
 BoB National searches the title, metadata and transcripts as well as EPG data (for future programmes) and BBC archive data to give a fully comprehensive set of results.
 Using the filters you can narrow a broad search to your specifications.